 A collaboration between Title I Elementary Schools in Boise, Idaho, the Idaho Shakespeare Festival, and Professor Matthew Hansen’s undergraduate Shakespeare courses at Boise State University.

 The BSWP is currently involved in several Educational Initiatives, aimed at improving education in Idaho.
 It has delivered over 100,000 contact hours of services to teachers and students in Idaho for the last five years running, reaching over 2,000 individual teachers each of those years.

 The Ethos Project

-The Ethos Project is a student-run organization at Boise State University that focuses on empowering students to pursue their passions and goals.
+The Ethos Project is a student-run organization that focuses on empowering students to pursue their passions and goals.
 The project also focuses on highlighting the engagement and passion of undergraduate students from across disciplines.
 By bringing together students, faculty, administrators, and community leaders, the Ethos Project creates a space for collaboration that bridges the campus and local community.
-The project offers a space for community and growth at
+The project offers a space for community and growth.

 Boise State Linguistics Association

 A student organization open to all Boise State students with an interest in linguistics.

 A student-based organization that promotes the learning and sharing of new ideas through writing and reading.
 Our goal is to build a solid community of English majors and minors across the different emphases.
 For more information, see the EMA webpage.

 Sigma Tau Delta’s central purpose is to confer distinction upon students of the English language and literature in undergraduate, graduate, and professional studies.
 Sigma Tau Delta also recognizes the accomplishments of professional writers who have contributed to the fields of language and literature.

 A student club that promotes creative writing of all genres.
 They welcome people of all experience levels.